-This course links to a number of leading research centres:
+This course links into a number of leading research centres:

 It is offered over one year full-time, based entirely at Nottingham, or two years full-time, with a semester of your second year in Europe, China or Malaysia.
 This allows you to directly experience the comparative method of studying at different institutions and living in different countries.

 In China or Malaysia, you will study at the University's campuses.
 In Europe, our current partner institutions are the universities of Aarhus, Cologne, Vienna, Gothenburg, Konstanz, and the Central European University in Budapest.

 - introduces you to a variety of theoretical perspectives on democratic and authoritarian regimes and their empirical manifestation

 - invites you to consider the merits of different methodological tools (qualitative and quantitative) for studying different facets of democratic development

 - allows you to specialise in the comparative method